 Venezuela Travel Warning

 The Department of State has issued this Travel Warning to inform U.S. citizens about the security situation in Venezuela.
 Tens of thousands of U.S. citizens safely visit Venezuela each year for study, tourism, business, and volunteer work.
-However, violent crime in Venezuela is pervasive, both in the capital, Caracas, and in the interior.
-Moreover, since February 2014, frequent demonstrations have taken place throughout Venezuela, and may pose a security risk.
-This Travel Warning updates the Travel Warning issued on November 22, 2013, to include information on the ongoing demonstrations and additions to the movement policy for U.S. Embassy personnel and their families.
+Violent crime in Venezuela is pervasive, however, both in the capital, Caracas, and in the interior.
+This updates the Travel Warning issued on June 4, 2014, to include amendments to the movement policy for U.S. Embassy personnel and their families.

 Kidnappings are also a serious concern throughout the country.
 In 2013, 625 kidnappings were reported to the authorities.
 It is estimated that roughly 80 percent of kidnappings go unreported; the actual number of kidnappings in 2013 is likely much higher.
-Common criminals are increasingly involved in kidnappings, either dealing with victims’ families directly or selling the victims to terrorist groups.
+Common criminals are increasingly involved in kidnappings and may deal with victims’ families directly.
 In addition, there is cross-border violence, kidnappings, drug trafficking, and smuggling along Venezuela’s western border.

-In addition, all U.S. direct-hire personnel and their family members who are assigned to U.S. Embassy Caracas are required to take an armored vehicle when traveling to and from the Maiquetia Airport.
+In addition, all U.S. direct-hire personnel and their family members who are assigned to the U.S. Embassy in Caracas are required to take an armored vehicle when traveling to and from the Maiquetia Airport as well as when traveling in some parts of Caracas and the interior.

 U.S. citizens in Venezuela should be vigilant of their surroundings at all times and in all locations, especially when entering or exiting their homes, hotels, cars, garages, schools, and workplaces.
 Whenever possible, U.S. citizens should travel in groups of two or more persons; avoid wearing jewelry and carrying large sums of money or displaying cash, ATM/credit cards, mobile phones, or other valuables; and avoid walking at night in most areas of Venezuela or walking alone on beaches, historic ruins, and trails.
 Incidents of crime along inter-city roads, including carjacking and kidnapping, are common in Venezuela.
 Motorists should avoid traveling at night and always drive with their doors locked to deter potential robberies at traffic lights and on congested city streets.